rasmushaa/my_finance_st_local/readme.md

 ## Machine Learning Model

-This project represents the **fourth iteration** of my banking file processor.
+This project represents the **fourth iteration** of my banking file processor and I have tested multiple different solutions.

 - **Model Selection**: After experimenting with various algorithms, **Naive Bayes** proved the most effective for this application.
   - It performs well with limited and highly variable data, which is typical for banking transaction files.
-  - Alternatives such as Random Forests, Boosted Trees, and Neural Networks showed minimal benefits while adding unnecessary complexity.
+  - Alternatives such as Random Forests, Boosted Trees, and Neural Networks with more advanced Features showed minimal benefits while adding unnecessary complexity.

+To test the actual model and to see what it actually does, try to run `ml_test.ipynb` with included **test-data.csv** or use your own.

 ---